Learn how to easily perform one of Layer’s core workflows, Room Data Sheets.

 4. Create new form fields for each piece of equipment

-Tip: We like to include a File type form field so when a piece of equipment has been approved, we upload the final approved cut sheet to this field.
+Tip: Form fields only need to be set up once in an Element since these fields will propagate to all Elements within that Category.
+We like to include a File type form field so when a piece of equipment has been approved, we can upload the final approved cut sheet to this field.

 5. Create new form fields for the Room Elements